Darionti88/Darionti88/README.md

 - 👀  I want to keep developing within this Stack, but I am also intrested in Testing, both manual and automatized.
 Along with this I am getting into Python
 (doing some courses and practicing) for the Backend, but also for Machine Learning and AI.

-- 📟  You can reach me at darionti@gmail.com
+- 📟  You can reach me at darionti@gmail.com or https://darionti-web.firebaseapp.com/